A Divorce Lawyer Can Protect Your Financial Interests

 - Whether a maintenance award will be rehabilitative – short term to “bridge the gap” and allow a person to become self-supportive – or permanent

-For every divorce client, we believe in a thorough, informative initial consultation that covers these and many other key issues.
-Please contact us to learn your options and begin planning for life after divorce.
+For every divorce client, I believe in a thorough, informative initial consultation that covers these and many other key issues.
+Please contact me, attorney Liz Alpert, to learn your options and begin planning for life after divorce.
+Call my Sarasota office at 941-584-9501 or send me an email.